javascript-studio/studio-lambda/README.md

 - `lambda_ctrl = lambda.create([options])`: Returns a new lambda controller for
   the given options.
+    - `base_dir`: The base directory to use.
+Defaults to the current working directory.
     - `lambda_path`: The path to the lambda function.
 Replaces `${LAMBDA_NAME}` with the lambda name.
 Defaults to `functions/${LAMBDA_NAME}/`.
     - `env`: An object with environment variables to use.
 Defaults to an empty